simile-widgets/simile-common/README.md

  * Upgraded to jQuery 1.8.2.
  * Swtiched from self-contained loading to RequireJS 2.1.2.
 Do not use SimileAjax to load files, those methods are now deprecated and will do nothing.
  * Removed modification of native String class, use StringUtils instead.
- * Removed all files related to loading and original compression.
+ * Removed all files related to loading and original bundling / compression.
+ * Bundling and compression are not currently available in this release.
+ * Parameters cannot be provided through RequireJS as they were before, no parameters will be respected or used in this release.
  * Minor bug fixes.
  * See https://github.com/zepheira/simile-ajax/compare/2.2.3...3.0.0 for all commits.